 Both the analogy criteria (Sect.
 2.2.2) and the performance scores (Sect.
 2.3.1) were improved to a greater extent for days with heavier precipitation.
 This is likely due to the fact that higher precipitation events are a consequence of atmospheric conditions with greater dynamics, such as weather disturbances, which have a well-marked temporal evolution.
 Indeed, the position of the driving elements such as the low-pressure center and the fronts change significantly during a day.
 Moreover, these situations are less numerous than anticyclonic situations, which makes it less likely to find very good analogs at the same time of the day.
 We can therefore expect to improve more significantly these situations with greater dynamics when introducing a MTW, as better matches to the target situation may be found.
 On the opposite, days with low dynamics of the atmospheric circulation, such as anticyclonic situations, will not be radically improved by the introduction of the MTW.

-We just mentioned that the MTW improved the prediction of days with heavier precipitation.
+We just mentioned that the MTW improved the prediction of days with heavier precipitation/Since the set of precipitations observed durind the analog dates can be considered as a sample of what may happen for such target situations, the fact that the selection of the dates is made more specific by MTW justifies that the same holds for the associated precipitations sorted, and therefore for their extrapolation?
+Which disagres with the next sentence?... .
 However, it will have no effect on the prediction of extreme events that were not yet observed, and therefore are not present in the archive.
 Extremes in AMs can be modeled e.g. by extrapolation of a truncated exponential or gamma distribution fitted on the analog values [?].
 Another possible approach is by combining AMs with other methods [?, e.g.]]Chardon2014.
 However, this goes beyond the scope of the present study, as prediction of unobserved extremes are not modified by the MTW.

 3.3 Seasonal effect